B2B Negotiation Techniques to Close More Sales

 High (time and skills)

-Hidden information revealed and stronger connection
+Hidden information revealed and better connection

-Builds trust, reduces defensiveness, differentiates the seller
+Builds trust, reduces defensiveness, differentiates salesperson

 Power of Silence